 Suffolk Local Authority (LA) currently co-ordinates the admission of Reception age students for our Suffolk schools.
-We have one primary school in Cambridgeshire (Ditton Lodge), one primary school in Essex (Steeple Bumpstead) and one primary school in Norfolk (Robert Kett)- for information on those schools, please see their school websites.
+We have one primary school in Cambridgeshire (Ditton Lodge), one primary school in Essex (Steeple Bumpstead), five primary schools in Norfolk (Robert Kett, Heartsease, Henderson Green, Lingwood and Valley) and one infant and one junior school in Norfolk (Colman Infants, Colman Juniors)- for information on those schools, please see their school websites.